 Remember to include photos and x-rays that show heavy plaque and calculus.
 Any added photos will support the claim and reason for the decision to proceed in this manner.
 Be sure to include your patient’s name and date of birth on the photos as well.
 And note your patient’s claim that photos are attached too!

-How Does Dental Insurance Reimburse For Full Mouth Debridement?
+Dental Insurance Benefits for Full Mouth Debridement

 Dental insurance benefits really vary with this code.
 Some insurance plans do not cover a full mouth debridement at all!
-While others have frequency limitations that range from once in a life-time to once every 3-5 years.
+While others have frequency limitations that range from once in a lifetime to once every 3-5 years.
 But remember, this code will not be used very often.
 It’s rare that this is the level of care patients need today.

 Don’t expect much of an insurance reimbursement either!
 I’ve read that the average coverage will be about 25%.
-So when in doubt, and you don’t have a clear answer, collect in full.
+So, when in doubt, and you don’t have a clear answer, collect in full.
 The dental office can always reimburse their patient if there is an over payment.
 Of course, follow any guidelines you have with insurance contracts and state law.

 Now we can see this patient for a comprehensive exam.
 And decide the next course of treatment.
 The patient may or may not need periodontal treatment.
 So, don’t make any assumptions.
 It could be that a prophylaxis is really all this particular patient will need.
 But you definitely want to schedule a full comprehensive exam next.